How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Minnesota Secured Promissory Note

-Every Secured Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed 8% maximum for loans under $100,000 under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more. under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 Minnesota requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.